N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 You can lock and unlock your card with a single button tap or for finer control you can toggle a switch in the N26 app to block payments abroad, online payments, cash withdrawals or all three if you wish.

-These are all useful features to have if your card is lost, has been stolen or somebody has got a hold of your card details.
+These are all useful features to have if your card is lost, has been stolen or if somebody has gotten a hold of your card details.

 Changing your PIN number also couldn’t be easier to do from within the N26 app.
 All you have to do is enter the 10-digit number on the back of your card and then enter your new PIN.